WhoIsJack/DySTrack/docs/source/usage/zeiss_880.rst

      Example: ``Every 10 mins for 12 hours → 10 min interval, 72 repetitions``

+     Calculate sufficient time for prescan, image analysis (usually quick), and main scan (usually the bottleneck).
+Multiply by the number of positions when using multi-positioning and add a bit of buffer time.

 5. **If using multi-positioning, set your positions**